 There was a lot of coordination and communication involved.

-For over 30 years we have passed the tests for lead and copper which were mandated in 1991, by EPA (attached), to assure water quality is maintained all the way to the customers tap in homes that were built in a certain time period.
+For over 28 years, we have passed the tests for lead and copper which were implemented in 1991, by EPA (attached), to assure water quality is maintained all the way to the customers tap in homes that were built in a certain time period.

 The test relies on each customer taking a "first draw" sample in the morning, from a regularly used sink, with at least 6 hours of non-use.